ggcrunchy/corona-docs/markdown/native/C/CoronaGraphics/CoronaShaderDrawParams.markdown

 ## Overview

 WIP WIP WIP

+TODO: basically IgnorableMethodParams...
+very important: can be used for group; can do actions in bookends, raw draws, geometry writers

 /**
  This may be used to augment and/or override how a shader draws an object.